Bacterial Fizzy Drink that can be good for you? Kombucha - ferment it yourself at home!

 Fact 3: It's also known as: Cainii grib, Fungus japonicus, Cembuya orientalist, Tschambucco, Volga spring, Mo-Gu, Champignon de longue vie, Teekwass, Kwassan, Kargasok tea, Cainii kvass, Japonski Grib, Heldenpilz or Jsa Kvaska.

-Kombucha is a fermented tea, created through an intricate series of interactions between both bacteria and yeasts.
-Kombucha is created by dissolving sugar into boiling water and steeping tea leaves (either green, black or blue [oolong] ) for a short time.
+So my little microbes, Kombucha is actually a fermented tea, created through an intricate series of interactions between both bacteria and yeasts.
+Our first step is to dissolve sugar into boiling water and then steeping tea leaves (either green, black or blue [oolong] ) for a short time.

-The first is the brewer adds a small piece of SCOBY the second being a small portion of the last fermented tea product.
+Second, add a small portion of the last fermented tea batch (or white vinegar in pinch).
 This is known as back-slopping.
-It is common practice in many microbial fermented foods such as sourdough, fermented meats, cereals, yogurt and kefir.
+It is a common practice in many microbially fermented foods such as sourdough, fermented meats, cereals, yogurt and kefir.

-A cloth is usually placed on top of the container at this time and the mixture is allowed to sit (ferment) at room temperature for 8-14 days.
+A cloth or other material that allows for air flow is then placed on top of the container and the mixture is allowed to ferment (a chemical change that happens to a substance - in this case, our tea - as a result of microbes eating sugar) at room temperature for 8-14 days.
 The cloth allows for aerobic (oxygen) conditions while excluding pesky insects and other intruders.
-Anaerobic (without oxygen) can drastically change the microbial profile.
-Leaving you with an undrinkable tea.
+Anaerobic (without oxygen) can drastically change the microbial profile and undrinkable tea.

-There has been a surge of consumer interest in this product creating more interest by the scientific community to study it.
+As the Giant's discover more about how microbes can help them via their gut microbiome, there has been a surge of interest in this ancient drink, leading the scientific community to study it.
 Go consumer demand!
 The increasing demand has, in today's market, increased variety where we can now find everything from fruity to alcoholic kombucha products.

 Kombucha may have some other uses as well outside of being a magical elixir.
 Kalaiappan and colleagues manipulated the SCOBY to create activated carbon.
 This combined with sulfur, graphene oxide, polyacrylonitrile, at just the right conditions produces a composite cathode.
 Which may have used in future lithium-sulfur batteries.
 But that's a little beyond the scope of this post.